Girls-Programming-Network/content/Password_Cracker/CodeSolutions/README.md

         - 'common-passwords.txt'- list of most common passwords
         - 'accounts.txt'- list of account names with their hashed passwords
         - 'salty-accounts.txt'- list of account names with their salted + hashed passwords
+        - 'account_info.txt' - workbook 1, extension 6.
+A list of usernames, hashed passwords, common passwords for you to test

 - `code_output`: contains the output of the code aka the matched usernames and passwords
     Contains: